harrymd/Ouroboros/README.md

 ## Related repositories

-* The [Matlab version](https://github.com/js1019/RadialPNM) of RadialPNM, which predates version 1 of the Python code, so it lacks some functionality and may contain small bugs.
+* The [Matlab version](https://github.com/js1019/RadialPNM) of Ouroboros, which predates version 1 of the Python code, so it lacks some functionality and may contain small bugs.
 * [NormalModes](https://github.com/js1019/NormalModes) and [PlanetaryModels](https://github.com/js1019/PlanetaryModels): implementation of the same method to non-spherically-symmetric planets.
 Mode summation for this 3D case is a work in progress, found [here](https://github.com/harrymd/NMSummation).
 * Repository for the paper Matchette-Downes et al. (2020) (a work in progress).